rthacku1/danhammer-site/r/_posts/2014-08-22-data-science.markdown

 - [US Digital Services Playbook](https://playbook.cio.gov/).
 The USDS best practices from the private sector and government that, if followed together, will help government build effective digital services.

-Ha!
-Well, actually there are (justifiable) restrictions about what I can blog about.
-This makes sense.
-I will attempt to blog.
-If I can.
-More soon.